thephpleague/omnipay-sagepay/README.md

 $gateway->setTestMode(true); // For test account

 // The transaction ID is used to store the result in the notify callback.
+// Create a storage record for this transaction now.
 $transactionId = {create a unique transaction id};

 $request = $gateway->createCard([